thomas-darling/gulp-dependents/gulp-dependents/readme.md

 the files.
 For each file that passes through, it will add any files that directly or indirectly depend on that file to the stream, thus ensuring that they will also be rebuild.
-Combined with e.g. the [gulp-cached](https://www.npmjs.com/package/gulp-cached) or [gulp-changed](https://www.npmjs.com/package/gulp-changed) plugin, or the "since last run" option in Gulp 4, this enables fast and reliable incremental builds.
+Combined with e.g. the [gulp-cached](https://www.npmjs.com/package/gulp-cached) plugin, or the "since last run" option in Gulp 4, this enables fast and reliable incremental builds.

 ## Usage
 This example shows how the plugin may be used to watch and incrementally build